Merritt-Woodwork/merrittwoodwork.com/src/_jobs/it-technician.md

 job-location: ohio
 job-type: full time
 contract: permanent
-description_markdown: 'Assist customers via phone and remote assist by troubleshooting, diagnosing, and repairing of hardware and software.&nbsp; Provide technical assistance to client on a variety of products as required for problem determination and resolution.&nbsp; Diagnose system hardware, software, and operator problems and recommends or performs remedial actions to correct problems based on knowledge of system operation.&nbsp; Verify client information and log calls with appropriate information into call tracking system.&nbsp; Perform desk side support for remediation, if needed.'
+description_markdown: 'Assist customers via phone and remote assist by troubleshooting, diagnosing, and repairing of hardware and software.
+Provide technical assistance to client on a variety of products as required for problem determination and resolution.
+Diagnose system hardware, software, and operator problems and recommends or performs remedial actions to correct problems based on knowledge of system operation.
+Verify client information and log calls with appropriate information into call tracking system.
+Perform desk side support for remediation, if needed.'
 responsibilities_markdown: >-
   * Configure, test, and troubleshoot equipment.